540KJ/redesigned-giggle/README.md

 # Columbia Android App

+This project was made as part of an undergraduate application to Columbia University for admission in 2019.

-Special thanks to flaticon.com for the icons as well as Heads First: Android Development and the Android Cookbook for teaching me.
+Special thanks to flaticon.com for the icons as well as Heads First: Android Development and the Android Cookbook for all the information needed to code up this app from scratch.

 For images/screenshots of the app, please see the /screenshots folder